CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Validate-Network-Protocol-and-Service-Operations.md

 <td><p>Validation results, where:</p>
 <ul>
 <li><p><strong>Time period</strong>: Range of time in which the data on the heat map was collected</p></li>
 <li><p><strong>Heat map</strong>: A time segmented view of the results.
 For each time segment, the color represents the percentage of warning, passing, and failed results.
-Refer to <a href="#src-12321612_ValidateNetworkProtocolandServiceOperations-DataGran">Granularity of Data Shown Based on Time Period</a> for details on how to interpret the results.</p></li>
+Refer to <a href="#granularity-of-data-shown-based-on-time-period">Granularity of Data Shown Based on Time Period</a> for details on how to interpret the results.</p></li>
 </ul></td>
 </tr>
 <tr class="even">